 "Since the 1980s, digital technologies have pushed photography towards dematerialisation.
-Countering this relentless advance, artists have simultaneously committed themselves to fully affirming its physicality.
-Through eight unique and experimental photographic practices, the exhibition invites us to read these alternative voices as genuine forms of resistance to a world dominated by the digital." (about: Matière Critique, explorations photographique curated by Maria Papazoglou).
+Countering the relentless advance, artists have simultaneously committed themselves to fully affirming its physicality.
+Through eight unique and experimental photographic practices, the exhibition invites us to read these alternative voices as genuine forms showing resistance to a world dominated by the digital." (about: Matière Critique, explorations photographique curated by Maria Papazoglou).
 Evaporating picture (sea) is a projection of a slide filled with seawater.
-The heat of the projector makes that the image evolves almost unnoticeably: the evaporating water slowly creates air bubbles that progressively blend together, leaving only a bundle of light and sea salt.
+The heat of the projector makes the image evolve almost unnoticeably: the water slowly creates air bubbles that progressively blend together.
+Leaving only a bundle of light and sea salt.